 Discipline?
 Haha.
 Supplies?
 What are you, stupid?
 Many entries contain the phrase, “their uniforms were so worn away that they were naked.”
 Think this is just someone being dramatic?
 It’s literally in every book on the Revolution when mentioning the U.S. Army.

-Verdict: If you are an American Revolution nut (like me!), this is required reading.
+For American Revolution nuts (like me!), this is required reading.
 It covers things you only hear about in passing in other books and explains how the army survived long enough to win.
+Buy it here!

 If You Liked This Try: